LieberInstitute/dotdotdot/docs/human_vignette.md

 4 cells finished in time 1.4843s
 5 cells finished in time 1.8443s
 ```
-To run processing on ‘.tif‘ files where each channel is saved as individual tif file for example like below
+To run processing on `.tif` files where each channel is saved as individual tif file for example like below

 ``` matlab
 %sample 1